The plugin allows you to integrate your display calibration directly into a Unity Application.

 VIOSOWarpBlend.ini files from Unity Assets/plugin/vioso to folder [your_build_path..]/_data/plugin/ next to

-8. Launch your application and enjoy the integrated calibration.
+8. Launch your application and you should see your calibration active on the displays.

 - Make sure you activate multi-display support in your Unity Application.